-St. Philip's College, founded in 1898, is a comprehensive, public community college whose mission is to provide a quality educational environment, which stimulates leadership, personal growth, and a lifelong appreciation for learning.

-As a historically Black College and as a Hispanic Serving Institution, St. Philip's College strives to be an important force in the community, responsive to the needs of a population rich in its ethnic, cultural, and socio-economic diversity.
-St. Philip's College seeks to create an environment fostering excellence in academic and technical achievement, while expanding its commitment to opportunity and access.
+St. Philip's College, founded in 1898, is a comprehensive public community college whose mission is to empower our diverse student population through educational achievement and career readiness.
+As a Historically Black College and Hispanic Serving Institution, St. Philip's College is a vital facet of the community, responding to the needs of a population rich in ethnic, cultural, and socio-economic diversity.
+St. Philip's College creates an environment fostering excellence in academic and technical achievement while expanding its commitment to opportunity and access.